matfantinel/fantinel.dev/cms/articles/2021-09-08-blog-development-sveltekit.md

 showToc: true
 ---

 I've recently re-launched my personal website and blog, that's now reached its 3rd version.
 There was nothing wrong with the previous one, but I wanted to both give it a small visual refresh and learn something new.
-So, after a month or so of working on it on my free time, @@@voilà@@@, you're seeing it right now!
+So, after a month or so of working on it on my free time, @@voilà@@, you're seeing it right now!

->!!! info
+> [!info]
 > While the code for this website is open-source, it has a lot of content that's very specific to myself.
 So, if you want to use it as a template to get your own website started, I've created a <strong>public template that you can use as a starting point</strong>!

 [[[ See the starting template || color=secondary href=https://github.com/matfantinel/sveltekit-static-blog-template ]]]

 ## About Svelte and SvelteKit

 [Svelte](https://svelte.dev/) is a new cool kid on the JS block - it was launched in 2016, but it really started getting traction when its 3.0 version was launched in 2019.
-It is a competitor to the big JS frameworks - React, Vue, Angular - but, instead of simply being an alternative way of doing things, it differentiates itself on a fundamental level: <MarkerHighlight>it is a compiler, not a framework.</MarkerHighlight>
+It is a competitor to the big JS frameworks - React, Vue, Angular - but, instead of simply being an alternative way of doing things, it differentiates itself on a fundamental level: ==it is a compiler, not a framework.==

 This means that it does its job at build time, not at runtime.
 While other frameworks (React, for example) need JavaScript code that runs on the client in order for your components to work properly, Svelte does not, because it interprets your code on build time, and only ships exactly what it needs to run.
 This means websites made with Svelte can be much smaller in size and faster because it has less code to run.